ibsls/ibsls-paper/paper/SuppFig2_pca/README.md

 ```

 ## Expected run time
-On a typical desktop computer, each RPM plotting script should complete within a few seconds.
+On a typical desktop computer, each script should complete within a few seconds.

 ## References